 Teaching method: Seminar, Lecture, Film

 Assessment modes: Coursework

-In this module, Critical Approaches 2, you explore some ways of answering these large and difficult questions about interpretation.
-The aim of the module is to help you think in new ways about the work you do for your English degree at Sussex.
+Critical Approaches 2 builds on the large and difficult questions of interpretation introduced in Critical Approaches 1.
+It encourages you to think in new, more interrogative ways about the work you do for your English degree at Sussex.

 In the spring, you study three themes:

 - theories of subjectivity, identity and desire

 - the contemporary moment.